hasanirogers/blog/_posts/2020-09-04-automating-jekyll-deploys-through-sftp-and-travis-ci.md

 date: 2020-09-04 13:39 -0400
 author: Hasani Rogers
 tags: jekyll travis-ci deploys sftp automation
 excerpt: I'm not a node.js developer.
-But, with a little bit of assistance and Javascript know-how, I successfully pulled of an automated Jekyll pipeline.
+But, with a little bit of assistance and Javascript know-how, I successfully pulled off an automated Jekyll pipeline.
 Now this blog auto updates when I push to master on GitHub.
 ---

 I am Front End Developer that doesn't mess around with pipelines at all.
 I leave that stuff to the DevOps guys.
 However, I watched a training video on LinkedIn Learning called [Learning Static Site Building with Jekyll](https://www.linkedin.com/learning/learning-static-site-building-with-jekyll/ftp-next-steps).
 I wanted to use Jekyll to build this blog.
 Figured I get some tips.
 One really helpful thing about the course is that Nate talks about building an automated pipeline.
 Chapter 5 specifically handles the case of doing this via FTP.
 I learned a lot watching the course but if you're paying attention it's a little old (was published in 2018).
 Nate has some videos where he talks about writing a deploy script.
 I followed it verbatim with the exception of updating the right paths to my environment.
 To my dismay I encountered errors.
 Memory Leaks to be exact.
 Node warned me about this and the script failed.
 Being a Front End Dev I was screwed.